graphitemaster/aau/site/content/index.md

 This danger is one of the supporting arguments behind always using signed integer arithmetic.
-The argument is incorrect though, because `int64_t` would never permit a value `>= 0x7ffffffffffffffff` anyways.
-It's only avoiding the issue in so much as the specific problematic numeric range is no longer allowed.
-Tough luck if you needed a value that large and if you followed the sage advice of Google to always used signed and had that large value anyways, well now you have an even worse danger.
-Mainly, for languages like C and C++, you just unconditionally invoked undefined behavior since signed integer overflow is undefined.
+The argument is incorrect though, because `int64_t` would never permit a value `>= 0x7ffffffffffffffff`.
+It's only avoiding the issue in that the specific problematic numeric range above that limit is no longer allowed.
+Tough luck if you needed a value that large and if you followed the sage advice of Google to always used signed and had that large value, well now you have a significantly worse problem, as you now invoked signed overflow unconditionally.

-> In languages that define wrap behavior like Go and Odin, this loop just won't work correctly.
+Which for languages like C and C++, invoke undefined behavior.
+While languages like Go and Odin will wrap and have the wrong numeric ranges in the loop as a result of that wrap behavior.

 The correct approach here is that unsigned underflow is well-defined in C and C++ and we should be teaching the behavior of wrapping arithmetic as it's